mtolly/onyx/haskell/README.md

       this is to prevent a game crash when sorting by title or artist caused by non-ASCII characters (even those that are supported by the game fonts).

-  * Rock Band 3 (Wii)

-    Converts a collection of songs to a single RB3 pack in the format used by the Dolphin Wii emulator.
-This is primarily intended for people using Dolphin to record videos of songs.

-    Only STFS (CON/LIVE) files should be selected.
-Convert any other formats to RB3 CON first if needed.

-    Options are available for certain MIDI transformations useful for videos:

-      * Remove activation drum fills
-      * Remove the Mustang version of a Pro Guitar/Bass track, ensuring the Squier version (supporting more than 17 frets) will always be played
-      * Unmute any muted Pro Guitar/Bass notes over fret 22.
-This allows you to include such notes while compiling with Magma, and then unmute them for recording the video

   * Preview

     Generates a JavaScript (Canvas) chart preview app for web browsers,